Perfecting the Art of Being Alone

 You know the feeling.
 You’re alone with your thoughts, no distractions or conversation.
 Unless you count the ones in your head!

 The art of being alone is a skill.
 But it’s attainable with practice.
 The reality is you are never truly alone, except in your thoughts.
 The secret to feeling OK about being alone is to change your thoughts.
 What if we just stop for a minute and realize it’s not only possible to change our thoughts, and doing so changes our perspective on what it means to be alone.

-Let’s start with what we often think it means to be alone.
+What we often think it means to be alone.